Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Related Work

 \subsection{Few-shot KG Completion}

-Existing few-shot KG completion works can be grouped into two main categories: (1) Metric learning based methods: GMatching~\citep{Gmatching} is the first work to formulate few-shot (one-shot) KG completion.
-GMatching is comprised of two main parts: a neighbor encoder and a matching processor.
-The neighbor encoder aggregates the one-hop neighbors of any given entity, and the matching processor compares similarity between query and reference entity pairs.
+Existing few-shot KG completion methods can be grouped into two main categories: (1) Metric learning based methods: GMatching~\citep{Gmatching} is the first work to formulate few-shot (one-shot) KG completion.
+GMatching consists of two parts: a neighbor encoder that aggregates one-hop neighbors of any given entity, and a matching processor that compares similarity between query and reference entity pairs.
 FSRL~\citep{FSRL}~relaxes the setting to more shots and explores how to integrate the information learned from multiple reference triplets.
-FAAN~\citep{FAAN} is the first to propose a dynamic attention mechanism for one-hop neighbors adapting to the different relations which connect them.
-(2) Meta learning based methods: MetaR~\citep{MetaR} is a meta learning approach that transfers relation-specific meta information to enhance the model learning capacity.
-However, it generates meta relation representations by simply averaging the representations of all reference triplets.
+FAAN~\citep{FAAN} proposes a dynamic attention mechanism for designing one-hop neighbor aggregators.
+(2) Meta learning based methods: MetaR~\citep{MetaR} learns to transfer relation-specific meta information, but it simply generates meta relation representations by averaging the representations of all reference triplets.
 GANA~\citep{GANA}~puts more emphasis on neighboring information and accordingly proposes a gated and attentive neighbor aggregator.
-FSRL~\citep{FSRL}, GANA~\citep{GANA}, and FAAN~\citep{FAAN}) utilize recurrent processors composed of LSTMs~\citep{LSTM} to learn meta relation representations, but they impose an unrealistic sequential dependency assumption when modeling reference triplets.

-Although these methods have achieved state-of-the-art performance on benchmark datasets, they fail to capture valuable pairwise triplet-level interactions and context-level relational information.
+Despite excellent empirical performance, the aforementioned methods suffer from two major limitations.
+First, they focus on designing local neighbor aggregators to learn entity-level information.
+Second, they impose a potentially invalid sequential dependency assumption and utilize recurrent processors (\ie,~LSTMs~\citep{LSTM}) to learn meta relation representations.
+Thus, current methods fail to capture pairwise triplet-level interactions and context-level relational information.
 Our work is proposed to fill this important research gap in the literature.